BeastVoid/simple-file-renamer-gui/README.md

 # simple-file-renamer-gui, GUI tool for renaming files in a directory
 ## How to use
-1. Select the directory which has all the files you wish to rename.
+1. Select the directory which has all the files you wish to rename

 ![Open file explorer button](assets/imgs/select_directory.png)

 > [!CAUTION]
 > Every file in the chosen directory will be renamed.
-Be sure that only files that you want to rename are in the directory before proceeding
+Be sure that only files that you want to rename are in the directory before proceeding.

 2. Choose in which order should the files in the directory be renamed